molambat/QAbyDayNSFWbyNight/README.md

 Why?
 Because my pricing reflects value, not constraint.
 You’re paying for time, skill, and presence — how you use it is your call.

-##🎁 Prenium Additional NSFW Options (Fully Optional & Consensual)
-These premium extras are reserved for clients seeking the deepest level of collaboration and engagement.
-All options below are fully customizable and available without additional charges.
-Your comfort and preferences define every boundary and experience :

-✅ IRL Meet-ups (Geographically Close Clients Only)
-For clients located nearby, I’m open to discreet, private, and fully consensual in-person encounters.
-Perfect for project celebrations, intimate discussions, or exploring ideas beyond the virtual space.

-✅ Nickname & Language Control (Express Yourself Freely) Feel free to choose any nickname or express yourself without restrictions.
-You may speak casually, explicitly, or even provocatively—I’ll adapt completely to your communication style and preferences.

-✅ Fully Customizable Experiences — No Limits
+⚙️ Fully Customizable Experiences — No Limits
 Every NSFW option can be tailored and expanded exactly to your desires.
-No preset limits; if you imagine it, let’s discuss it.
 Your experience, your rules.

-✅ Clear Separation of Professional and NSFW (On-Demand & Seamless) I can effortlessly toggle between professional and NSFW modes at your request.
+⚙️ Clear Separation of Professional and NSFW (On-Demand & Seamless) I can effortlessly toggle between professional and NSFW modes at your request.
 Rest assured, I will never initiate or mix contexts without your explicit invitation.

-✅ Fully Submissive & Responsive (Your Lead, My Follow) I take no initiative without your explicit guidance.
+⚙️ Fully Submissive & Responsive (Your Lead, My Follow) I take no initiative without your explicit guidance.
 Entirely receptive and responsive, I thrive when you clearly communicate your desires—I follow your directions without hesitation or question.